![]() |

 the Processes tab, end high-resource apps.

-Windows 11’s default power plan may prioritize battery saving over
+Optimize Power Settings for Performance: Windows 11’s default power plan may prioritize battery saving over speed.

 - Open Control Panel > Power